renslightsaber/korean_summarization_competition/README.md

 - Studying `NLG` task; models, how to fine-tune, ...
 - Needs Experience for `NLG` task
   - Never experienced before
-- Test Lightning 2.0
+- Test ⚡lightning 2.0
-  - Not enough time for this.
+  - I couldn't bcz of short period.
   - `Train` and `Inference` with:
     - 🤗huggingface
     - 🔥torch